Cohegen/Nanotorch/attention/attention.md

 - To find the full attention score matrix we just follow the rules of matrix-multiplication **matmul** as defined in Linear Algebra.
 ![Alt text](https://github.com/Cohegen/Nanotorch/blob/main/assets/transformer_self_attention_score.png)

+- After this the attention scores in the attention scores matrix are normalized by **d_model(size of embedding vector of individual tokens)**.
+- Then they are normalized by the Softmax function.
+- After scaling and normalization the we obtain a new matrix called attention weights matrix.
+- Then we calculate the dot product of the attention weights and Values Matrices to obtain context aware embedding matrix.
+- The diagram below represents the above process.
 ![Alt text](https://github.com/Cohegen/Nanotorch/blob/main/assets/self-attention-matrix-calculation-2.png)
 ### Dimensions and Shapes
 ```